hecko/blog/tools_i_use.md

   * pandoc for generating nice looking documents from markdown to pdf
   * Saleae Logic 8 as logic analyzer
   * Otii Arc for low power device analysis
-  * CauCau Kompas H400HF CNC freza
+  * CauCau Kompas H400HF CNC router
-  * Elecrow for PCB manufacture
+  * Elecrow or Seeed Fusion for PCB manufacture
   * Farnell, TME and SOS and some Mouser for electronic parts
+  * FileZilla for legacy FTP
+  * Docker and Ansible to distribute and admin apps